 You can also email me at: firstname.lastname@example.org

 What are your hours?
 The Kansas Bee Company is an online - home based - business.
 Honey is sold in stores and the stores have their own specific hours.
 We do set up appointments at our home in Belton, MO for honey pickup.
 Please note: If you miss an appointment, or arrive extremely late without communication, there will be no more appointments made for you .
 Please refer to the HONEY tab for more information on purchasing honey.
 Bee sales are online only, while bee pickups are pickup only.
 (Pickups are only for customers who have pre-purchased bees).
-While I don't have set hours, I reply to most calls/texts within 24 hours.
+While I don't have set hours, I reply to most calls/texts within 24-48 hours.

 I want to start beekeeping, what is the best time to start?
-May- June!!
-Bee sales start in the fall, for pickups the following May/June.
-All bee sellers require a deposit of some kind to hold your order.
-The Kansas Bee Company's deposit is always 1/2 down.
-This allows us to make purchases, including the bees, with our vendors.
+April - June!
+Bee sales start in the fall, for pickups the following Spring.

 I'm ready to start learning, what should I do first?
 Take the "Introduction to Beekeeping" class I have recorded through zoom.
 This class is under the CLASSES tab on this website.
 Once you take this class, you will understand so much more about how to start this hobby, trust me!

 What's the difference between a NUC and a package?
-A NUC is an established hive, just 1/2 the size.
+A NUC is an established hive, just 1/2 the size of a full hive.
 The queen is introduced and laying eggs.
 The frames have comb built on them and honey stored on them.
 A package is a box of bees with a queen inside who has not been introduced.
 After you shake the bees into your empty hive, the bees will need to build comb and start storing away honey.
 The queen will also need to be introduced to the colony.
-You will receive a package sooner than a NUC, but overall you're still ahead by purchasing a NUC.
+You will receive a package sooner than a NUC, but overall, you're still ahead by purchasing a NUC.
 Also, just because you receive a package sooner, that doesn't mean it's a good thing.
 Packages arrive from Southern states like Georgia for example.
-While the weather may be warmer there, we still have nights that drop below freezing in mid April here.
-I get calls every year from people who received their package in the middle of April and it froze to death in KS/MO.
+While the weather may be warmer there, we still have nights that drop below freezing in early April here.
+I get calls every year from people who received their package in the middle of April, and it froze to death in KS/MO.
 I do not sell packages.

 I just need one box, or a smoker, or a hive tool.
 Do you sell individual items?
-Not really.
-I sell kits that include everything in a set.
-Sometimes, I'll have items leftover from kit sales.
-Please look under the MISC ITEMS FOR SALE tab to see what is available.
-If it is not listed under this tab, I do not have it for sale.
+Technically, no. I sell kits that include everything in a set.
+I do have extra items on occasion, so please feel free to call or text me to inquire: 816-739-0726

 What kind of bees do you sell?
-The BEES we sell are Minnesota Hygienic Italians: Minnesota Hygienic Italians were developed by Dr. Marla Spivak at the University of Minnesota Bee Lab.
+The BEES we sell are a strain of Italian & Minnesota Hygienic Italians: Minnesota Hygienic Italians were developed by Dr. Marla Spivak at the University of Minnesota Bee Lab.
 Dr. Spivak was named a MacArthur Fellow in 2010 These bees are bred to have a high degree of hygienic behavior known to be effective against diseases of the brood such as American foulbrood and chalkbrood.
 This trait is thought to be two behaviors acting in synergy, the uncapping of diseased cells, then the removal of the pathogen along with the pupae, effectively disrupting the disease lifecycle.
 Full Disclosure, as I never make false claims to make a sale - the queens are not artificially inseminated, therefore the bees are not 100% pure MN Hygienic.
 When a queen is left to "open mate" you cannot control the drones she is mating with.
 Bottom line, our bees are not mite resistant, nor would I ever make such a claim.
 You still need to treat for mites accordingly.

 Do your frames fit in the flow hive?
 Yes, they are the same dimensions.
-The only difference in a langstroth hive and a flow hive is the supers.
+The only difference in a Langstroth hive and a flow hive is the supers.
 Please refer to the flow hive tab for more information about the flow hive.